lindseydortch/the-ultimate-react-course-2023-react-redux-and-more/section-29-optional-implmenting-more-features-authentication-dark-mode-dashboard-etc/notes.md

 - Added functionality for updating user data like the name, avatar and password

 ## Implementing Dark Mode With CSS Variables
+- We used CSS variables to set a class that has light-mode or dark-mode and we turn this class on and off
+- We also need to store the information on if light or dark mode is on, so we will need global state for this

 ## Building the Dashboard Layout
+-

 ## Computing Recent Bookings and Stays
+-

 ## Displaying Statistics
+-

 ## Displaying a Line Chart With the Recharts Library